mustroph/Nexus-Defender/README.md

 # Nexus-Defender

-Nexus defender to gra polegająca na obronie zamku przed najeźdźcami.

-##Instrukcja:
+Nexus defender- in this game your mission is defend the castle.

+##Game instruction
-1. Wpisz swój Nick na ekranie startowym.
+1. Enter your Nick name.
-2. Kliknij start.
+2. Click start.
-3. Likwiduj przeciwników poprzez wystrzeleniew nich kulą.
-4. Zdobywaj jak najwięcej pkt za każdego powstrzymanego przeciwnika.
-5. Zdobądź jak najwięcej punktów, aby dostać się na sam szczyt tabelki Obrońców Nexusa.

-##Wykorzystane języki programowania:
+3. Kill opponents.
+4. Become the best Defender.

+##Programming languages
-1. HTML.
+1. HTML 5.
-2. Css.
+2. Css 3.
 3. JQuery. + (firebase).

+##Author
+* **Michał Kowalczyk**

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details